 How to Grow and Care

 Fairy Castle Cactus is easy to care for.
 It is one of the most commonly sold indoor cacti because of its popularity among beginners.
 You can find them at any garden center, online, or even your local grocery store.
-They are often sold with bright straw pink or yellow flowers hot-glued to its spires to add color.
+They are often sold with bright straw pink or yellow flowers hot-glued to their spires to add color.
 However, many growers prefer to gently remove the fake flowers or allow them to fall off as the cactus grows.

 Fertilize with a good cactus fertilizer in spring when growth resumes.
 Feed monthly or with irrigation in a dilution that is half-strength.
 Suspend the feeding in winter.

 This cactus is a variegated selection of the very popular cultivar of Acanthocereus tetragonus.

 - Back to genus Acanthocereus